tiabenson/HTML/readme.md

 A file that utilizes JavaScript alone and with HTML tags.
 Uses closure to wrap HTML tags.

 ## Drag and Drop.html
 A game where you have to place the colored circles in the correct order.
 Drag the circles in order to move them.
 A hidden message will be displayed once the circles are placed correctly.
-Includes HTML, CSS, and Javascript.
+Includes HTML, CSS, and JavaScript.
 Implements the drag-and-drop feature in HTML.

 <img src="https://github.com/tiabenson/HTML-JavaScript/blob/main/drag_and_drop.png" width="390" height="390">

+## compass.html
+Allows users to rotate a compass in both clockwise and counterclockwise directions.
+Uses two buttons to rotate the compass.
+Includes HTML, CSS, and JavaScript.